m0hitchaudhary/TheGraphBible/docs/01-Introduction-to-Graphs.md

 # 01: What is a Graph?
-An Intuitive Introduction
+An Introduction

 When I first started learning data structures, graphs felt abstract and a bit intimidating.
 The definitions were dry, the code was unfamiliar, and it didn’t really “click” at first.
 But then I realized — graphs aren’t just a computer science concept.
 They’re everywhere.